pirsch-analytics/docs/docs/get-started/backend-integration.md

 }
 ```

-To monitor traffic, make sure you send a request to Pirsch every time someone visits a page.
+To now track traffic, send a page view everytime someone visits a page on your website.
 How you do this depends on the programming language and framework you're using.
-Here is what a request might look like.
+We recommend creating a middleware added to your router to handle it automatically for each page view.

+If you have created an access key, you can directly use that instead of the access token (`eyJhbGciOiJSUzI1NiIsInR5cCI...` in the example below).

 ```Bash
 POST https://api.pirsch.io/api/v1/hit